-6.15 Applicants or agents are usually sent a decision letter within 3 working days of the decision being made.
+6.16 Applicants or agents are usually sent a decision letter within 3 working days of the decision being made.
 The Decision Notice will also be made available on the Authority's website.
 People who have commented (via post or email as per para 6.5) or have been consulted are directed to the Authority's website to view the decision.
+Parish Councils/Meetings will be notified by email with a link to the Decision Notice.
 Parish Councils/Meetings will be notified if an application is withdrawn for a site that is located within their area.